greenm01/vb4x/docs/vb4x_specs.md

 Starbases are powerful orbital fortresses that facilitate planetary defense and economic development via ground weather modification and advanced telecommunications.
 These powerful sentinels are limited to one operational unit per solar system.

-Starbases require five months (five turns) to construct and require an orbital shipyard to build.
+Starbases require five months (five turns) to construct at a shipyard.

 Starbases boost the morale of a colony by XYZ and production by XYZ every turn.
-Crippled Starbases operate at 50% capacity and contribute half their normal moral and PP to the colony.
+Crippled starbases operate at 50% capacity and contribute half their normal moral and PP to the colony.

-### 2\.4.5 Shipyards
+### 2.4.5 Spaceports

-There are two classes of shipyards: planetary and orbital.
-There is no limit to the number of shipyards located in a solar system.
+Spaceports require two months (two turns) to construct planetside, and are used for launching heavy-lift ships and equipment into orbit.

-Planetary Shipyards require two months (two turns) to construct and Orbital Shipyards require three months (three turns) to construct.
+### 2\.4.6 Shipyards

-Planetary yards are immobile, although they are defended by planetary resources during an attack.
+Shipyards are gateways to the stars.
+They are large bases constructed in orbit and require a spaceport to build over a period of three months (three turns).

-Both types are manned and operated by civilian contractors and have no offensive or defensive capability.
+The majority of ship construction and repair will occur at these important facilities.

-### 2\.4.6 Planetary Shields & Ground Batteries
+### 2\.4.7 Planetary Shields & Ground Batteries

 Planetary shields and Ground Batteries are planet based assets that provide an extra layer of defense to an player's colonies.